MarketWise (NASDAQ:MKTW) Sets New 52-Week Low at $2.21

-MarketWise, Inc. (NASDAQ:MKTW – Get Rating)’s stock price reached a new 52-week low on Tuesday .
-The company traded as low as $2.21 and last traded at $2.22, with a volume of 1599 shares trading hands.
+MarketWise, Inc. (NASDAQ:MKTW – Get Rating)’s share price hit a new 52-week low during trading on Tuesday .
+The stock traded as low as $2.21 and last traded at $2.22, with a volume of 1599 shares.
 The stock had previously closed at $2.27.

-Separately, JMP Securities dropped their price objective on MarketWise from $10.00 to $8.50 and set a “market outperform” rating for the company in a research note on Tuesday, August 9th.
-Two analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $6.67.
+Separately, JMP Securities lowered their price objective on MarketWise from $10.00 to $8.50 and set a “market outperform” rating for the company in a research note on Tuesday, August 9th.
+Two analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $6.67.

 MarketWise Price Performance